-A Designer Confronts Memory, Pain, and Slavery in Charleston
+A Design Dilemma: How to Visualize the Trauma of Slavery

 Landscape designer Walter Hood talks about his vision for the International African American Museum, which is scheduled to open in Charleston, South Carolina next year.

 When visiting Sullivan’s Island off the coast of Charleston, South Carolina, a few years ago, designer Walter Hood came across an interesting pattern or tapestry of some sort in a small museum there.
-As he looked closer, he realized that it wasn’t a pattern: It was the outlines of bodies lined next to each other.
+As he looked closer, he realized that it wasn’t a pattern: It was the outlines of bodies lined up next to each other.

 He was looking at the Brooks Map, the document that shows how enslaved Africans were packed into the bottom of slave ships.
 Sullivan’s Island was a slave ship hub; it was where slave traders stopped before arriving at Gadsden’s Wharf in Charleston, the site where almost half of enslaved Africans entered the country via these ships.

-Gadsden’s Wharf also the site of the future International African American Museum, which breaks ground next year, and that Hood is helping design.
+Gadsden’s Wharf is also the site of the future International African American Museum, which breaks ground next year, and that Hood is helping design.
 Not to be confused with the Smithsonian National Museum of African American History and Culture in D.C., the IAAM is a project the city of Charleston is pursuing to “re-center South Carolina’s place in global history” in terms of its role in the international slave trade and the Civil War.
-Henry Cobb of Pei Cobb Freed & Partners approached Hood, a landscape architecture and design professor at the University of California, Berkeley and founder of Hood Design Studio, to help lead design efforts for this project.
+Henry Cobb of Pei Cobb Freed & Partners approached Hood, a landscape architecture and design professor at the University of California, Berkeley, and founder of Hood Design Studio, to help lead design efforts for this project.

 The outline of enslaved bodies in the Brooks Map left such an impression on Hood that he made it part of the museum’s landscape, embedded into the ground below the main body of the museum.
 Because of coastal Charleston’s vulnerabilities to hurricanes and flooding, the IAAM will be built on piers that elevate the structure roughly 13 feet off the ground.
 But Hood’s design still makes use of the space below the building, where he plans to install an infinity fountain, a reflecting pool, and a memorial garden crafted after the kind found in the Gullah communities offshore.
 The body shapes of the Brooks Map will be carved out across part of the tabby concrete floor of this space, but in full-sized bodies that will capture water from the fountain.
 As the water recycles, visitors will see those body outlines disappear and reappear.
-Hood shows how this will work in the video below, where he spoke at the Black in Design conference at Harvard earlier this month.
+Hood shows how this will work in the video below, speaking at the Black in Design conference at Harvard earlier this month.

 For Hood, this kind of landscape design uses mnemonic devices to trigger memories, both warm and unpleasant, and for communicating certain values and culture to the observer.
 There currently is nothing at the former Gadsden’s Wharf site that indicates or remembers that thousands of Africans were warehoused and killed here.
 So many Africans died there, Hood says, that sharks started swimming closer to the bay, in the shallow waters, where the dead bodies were dumped off.
 This is the kind of tragedy that Charleston and America needs to remember, he adds.

-Citylab spoke with Hood at Harvard to learn more about this project and efforts in other cities to make people remember these painful eras in history
+CityLab spoke with Hood at Harvard to learn more about this project and efforts in other cities to make people remember these painful eras in history.

 How much of the IAAM project was inspired by the tragic killings of black members of “Mother Emanuel” African Methodist Episcopal Church in 2015?